 Certainly, if the image is part of the design of your blog and/or repetitively used or adapted for your use, you will need permission to use the image.
 If the image is part of a particular posting in a blog, you will need to apply the fair use factors and determine on a case-by-case basis whether your use requires permission.
-Also see: 6 Essential Tips for Legally Using Images.
+Also click here to read the article, 6 Essential Tips for Legally Using Images.

 Course Materials and Learning Management Systems such as Blackboard

 When do you have to be concerned copyright-wise about using images in course materials and learning management systems?

 Learning material is often enhanced with images.
 In a corporate setting, the application of fair use to using images in course materials (especially repeated use of those materials) would be less acceptable, whereas the one-time/one-semester use of an image in a university course may more likely be considered fair use.

 Those familiar with fair use know that it’s always up to a court of law to determine its applicability in any one situation.
 As such, if you need reassurance or are in doubt, it’s always best to obtain permission.

 There are a few circumstances when you don’t need permission: